bkushigian/gto-workbook/solutions/semi-bluffs-and-protection/bn-rfi-bb-call.md

         can continue to barrel and have a good bluffing candidate on the river.

+        + **From the solver:** When flop checks to us this hand has EV of 0.54.
+          We bet at about 75% frequency, and when we get called we have an EV of 0.68, a 1.4 bb improvement.

     6. **How is this hand doing against a check-raise?**

         Not great.
 We still have a very strong draw, but by x/r-ing us villain